-Over the last few decades, modern science, medicine, and technology have helped people live longer than ever before.
+Over the last few decades, modern science, medicine, and technology have helped people to live longer than ever before.
 What does this mean for society?
 And how should we treat our elderly?
-We look at some of the key debates surrounding the topics of age.
+We look at some of the key debates surrounding our ageing population.

 What is meant by an ageing population?

 An ageing population happens when the average age of a country increases.
 The world’s population is, on average, getting older.
-Just about every country is seeing an increasing number and proportion of older people in their populations.
+Just about every country is seeing an increase in the number and proportion of older people in their populations.
 There are usually two reasons for this:

 - Rise in life expectancy.
 People are living longer than before.
 The World Health Organisation reports that life expectancy increased by six years between 2000 and 2019.
 This is mainly down to improvements in medical care and lifestyle changes, such as the decline in smoking.

 - Decrease in fertility rates.
 The fertility rate is the average number of children a woman gives birth to in their lifetime.
 A 2020 report by the University of Washington’s Institute for Health Metrics and Evaluation found that there has been a global decrease in this number, from 4.7 in 1950 to 2.4 in 2017.
 This is down to a decrease in childhood deaths (leading women to have fewer babies), more access to contraception, and more women in work.

-These factors combined are expected to produce some significant changes to many societies.
+Together, these factors are expected to produce some significant changes to many societies.
 For example:

 - In the UK in 2014, the average age of the population exceeded 40 for the first time ever.
 By 2040, it’s estimated that one in seven people in the country will be aged over 75.